creoapp/documentation/docs/drafts/Window.md

 Window2.open(completion)
 ```

 The `open` method is executed asynchronously and it returns immediately (that means that it doesn't wait for `Window2` to be presented and available).
-It is not right to write any code that access _Window2_'s content immediately after its open method.
+It is not right to write any code that accesses _Window2_'s content immediately after its open method.

 The following sequence of steps is performed during the presentation of a `Window`:
 1. if the Window's content has not yet been loaded (the first time that the `Window` is presented) all its subnodes are created and added to the `Window`.